plotly/plotly.github.io/_posts/plotly2/2016-06-30-how-to-make-a-line-graph.md

    sub-steps:
     - copy: "After adding your own data, go to GRAPH on the left-hand side, then 'Create'.
 Choose 'Line plot' under 'Chart type'."
       img: "![Choose chart main](../static/images/line-graph-and-scatter-plot-with-excel/choose-chart-main.png)"
-    - copy: "Click on GRAPH on the left-hand side to add your X-axis and Y-axis to your line plot.
+    - copy: "Click on GRAPH on the left-hand side to add an X-axis and Y-axis to your line plot.
 After selecting ‘Line plot', you should then fill out the X and Y dropdown to create the plot."
       img: "![Adding x and y axis](../static/images/line-graph-and-scatter-plot-with-excel/line-axes-panel.png)"
     - copy: "This will create a raw line plot, as seen below."
       img: "![Raw chart](../static/images/line-graph-and-scatter-plot-with-excel/raw chart.png)"